-There are 4 members of staff who deal with everything relating to the operational side of the service, for example car parks, enforcement staff, the maintenance of all parking facilities and services CCTV, vehicles and equipment.
+There are 4 members of staff who deal with everything relating to the operational side of the service, for example car park maintenance and inspections, enforcement staff, the maintenance of all parking facilities, equipment and services, Permits, Waivers, CCTV, vehicles and equipment, reviewing, monitoring and processing all footage downloaded from CCTV enforcement cameras etc.

-There is one Car Park Operations Superintendent who oversees the work delivered on a daily basis in the car parks and on street with assistance from 5 Senior CEO's who work a 24/7 shift rota.
+There is one Car Park Operations Superintendent who oversees the work delivered on a daily basis in the car parks and on street with assistance from 4 Senior CEO's.